MICA-MNI/BrainSpace/docs/pages/getting_started.rst

 BrainSpace offers a wide variety of approaches to build gradients.
 Here we will go through the basics to start using BrainSpace.

-Let's start by loading the data:
+The packages comes with the conte69 surface, and several cortical features and parcellations.
+Let's start by loading the conte69 surfaces:

 .. tabs::